UAE: Expats from conflict zones wish for peaceful New Year as wars rage back home

 “We have homes, but homes without life – they are not livable.
 We need to rebuild again.
 We can bring our furniture back, but can we buy our history and memories again and what our grandparents left to us?” she added.

 For Sawsan, the gratitude she feels for the countries that greeted them with open arms rings close to her heart.
-“We say thank you to every country that has welcomed Sudanese people, I thank you and whoever stood with us in our difficult moments.”
+“We say thank you to every country that has welcomed Sudanese people and whoever stood with us in our difficult moments.”

 Ehab Galal, also from Sudan, said that not only has he gotten closer to his family since the war began, but that the conflict has brought all Sudanese people together.
 “In the past, dangerous times like these have only aided in making Sudan a more cohesive nation.”